Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 # Overview

-Decorators are just functions in a particular form which can apply to a:
+Decorators are just functions in a particular form which can apply to:
 1. Class
 2. Class Property
 3. Class Method